trojjer/zoo/README.md

 A basic CRUD demo featuring an API for animals at a zoo.
 SQLite DB, Django 2.1.3.

 ## About this code
 I've tested the endpoints with Django test cases as best as I can think to do.
-`./zoo/zoo/manage.py runserver` seems to work fine, and I registered the models with the admin site.
+In the `zoo/zoo/` path, `./manage.py runserver` seems to work fine, and I registered the models with the admin site.
 There isn't yet any initial data except for that used in the tests.
+There are 10 tests, which can be run with a simple `./manage.py test`.

 Note: There was no index page specified in the document, so the following URL paths are all accessible from the `animals/` app root: